IBM/deep-learning-language-model/README.md

 4. [Train a model](#4-train-a-model)
 5. [Analyze the results](#5-analyze-the-results)

-## 1. Download and install Keras and TensorFlow
+## 1. Download and install Tensor Flow and Keras

 * Install TensorFlow.